unity-atoms/unity-atoms/README.md

 # ⚛️ Unity Atoms
 *Tiny modular pieces utilizing the power of Scriptable Objects*

+Read [this](https://medium.com/@adamramberg/unity-atoms-tiny-modular-pieces-utilizing-the-power-of-scriptable-objects-e8add1b95201) article on Medium for a great introduction to Unity Atoms.

 ## Influences
 Unity Atoms is derrived from and a continuation of Ryan Hipple's [talk](https://www.youtube.com/watch?v=raQ3iHhE_Kk&t=2787s) from Unite 2017.
 The original source code can be found [here](https://github.com/roboryantron/Unite2017).